Help the fight against hunger by collecting items for your local food bank.

 Distribute the grocery bags.

-Drop off clean grocery bags to participants and donate the needed items.
+Drop off grocery bags to participants and include the list of the most needed items provided in your National Volunteer Week kit.
 You can also distribute at an upcoming gathering or worship service, in your neighborhood or at the office.

 Invite your Thrivent Action Team participants.

 Not only will you need individuals to donate food, you’ll need participants to help pick up the grocery bags, sort items and drop them off at the food bank.